genquiky/genURLblock/README.md

-Active database dump from URLhaus, contains online (active) malware URLs only formated for Little Snitch app.
+Active database dump from URLhaus, containing only online (active) malware URLs, formatted for the Little Snitch app.
+It does not contain anything other than one URL per line, which is helpful if you want to use the URLhaus dataset as an IOC (Indicator Of Compromise).
+You can match them against specific log files of your security perimeter, for example, web proxy logs.
+You can also use it as a blocklist with a low false-positive rate.